Srijon25/ChronosLang/spec.md

 ##### 6. Execution Model & Runtime Components

-ChronosLang executes programs through a layered architecture combining a static type checker, macro expander, temporal runtime, and optional probabilistic and ML engines.
-The model balances deterministic reproducibility with temporal and concurrent dynamics, making it suitable for simulation, research, and visualization.
+ChronosLang executes programs through a layered architecture combining a static type checker, macro expansion, temporal runtime, and optional probabilistic and ML modules.
+The model balances reproducible temporal execution with lightweight concurrency and introspection, making it suitable for teaching, demos, and prototyping.